Melon Farmers Original Version

 So peer Floella Benjamin attempts to revive porn age verification censorship because porn viewing is just one step away from park murder

-house of lords red logo The pro-censorship member of the House of Lords has tabled the following amendment to the Domestic Abuse Bill to reintroduce internet porn censorship and age verification requires previously dropped by the government in October 2019.
+The pro-censorship member of the House of Lords has tabled the following amendment to the Domestic Abuse Bill to reintroduce internet porn censorship and age verification requires previously dropped by the government in October 2019.

 Amendment 87a introduces a new clause: